PRIME-RE/prime-re.github.io/.github/ISSUE_TEMPLATE/announcement.md

 Post on NHP-MRI mailing list: Y/N

-(If you're posting a call for colaboration, we also suggest you creat a topic on the [Brainweb](https://prime-re.github.io/brainweb/))
+(If you're posting a call for colaboration, we also suggest you creat a topic on the Brainweb at https://prime-re.github.io/brainweb)